simonberner/appetizers21/README.md

 # Appetizers21
 Appetizers21 is a take-home project to practice and learn iOS development.
-Learning how to fetch JSON data, caching, showing alerts is the main goal of this App.
+Learning how to fetch JSON data, caching and showing alerts, is the main goal of this App.

 ## Screens